desync-labs/fathom-stablecoin-smart-contracts/README.md

 }
 ```

-WXDC is recommended to have the official WXDC address unless you would like to use other wrapper contracts.
+WNATIVE is recommended to have the official WNATIVE address unless you would like to use other wrapper contracts.

-For USD addresses, I recommend USDTx, however, if you have other stable token on XDC that you would like to use, no problem.
+For USD addresses, I recommend USDTx, however, if you have other stable token on NATIVE that you would like to use, no problem.

 The USDSTABLE will be the USD address used for the StableSwapModule.
 You may keep the same address as the USD address.